Another coast to coast travel. From the northeasternmost coast of Surigao City to the western coast of Dipolog City.

 And after hurdling the serpentine road to Zamboanga del Norte, here we finally arrived in Dipolog.
 Dapitan City is just a 15-minute and a crossroad away from Dipolog.

-This monument called as Estaka on the rotonda serves as Dipolog's landmark.
-As quoted from their website, "The Estaka – Turno Y Junction Fountain is a cast fiberglass monument that depicts the diverse cultures of the people of Mindanao brought together by a unified goal: to attain peace, development and prosperity for Dipolog City.
+"The Estaka – Turno Y Junction Fountain is a cast fiberglass monument that depicts the diverse cultures of the people of Mindanao brought together by a unified goal: to attain peace, development and prosperity for Dipolog City.
 This landmark is a glorious example of the fusion of modernism and conservatism.
 It mirrors the quality of life in the city in which there is acceptance of modernization while still keeping intact the traditional values and cultural heritage of its land and people.
 The cascading waters from the bowl symbolize the city’s abundant blessings while the fruits and flowers etched on the bowl symbolize the bountiful harvest that Dipolog is blessed with."

 We were billeted at the Top Plaza Hotel and from the 4th floor can be seen the view of the boulevard..